kyma-project/kyma/docs/overview/81-console-ui.md

 - The MicroFrontend custom resource allows you to plug in micro frontends for a specific Namespace.
 - The ClusterMicroFrontend custom resource allows you to plug in micro frontends for the entire Cluster.
 - The BackendModule custom resource allows you to enable Console Backend Service modules.

+Learn how to [extend the Console UI](tut-extend-ui-luigi) with custom micro frontends.